LeeWhite187/OGA.DomainBase/README.md

 * Base value object, to be inherited by all value objects, and classes with sample usage.
 * Base user context class, to allow for the implementation of role-based security at the domain service layer.
 * Query helpers to produce sorted and filtered paginated query results, at the domain service layer, with predicate building.

+## Features
+One feature of the domain base in this library is that the Id property is generic.
+It can be long, Int32, Guid, string, etc...\
+This provides flexibility for different design cases:
+* A small domain that benefits from the lookup speed of integer-based keys.
+* A domain that uses string keys with embedded type, like 'vm:1234' (like the MoRef in a VSphere domain model).
+* A large decentralized design, where the design choice for key type is driven by collisionless eventual consistency (Guid keys exist at instantiation).
+* A write-model paradigm, creating immutable events for posterity, before a backing store has a chance to return a key.

 ## Installation
 OGA.DomainBase is available via NuGet: